Canon Procter's

 Royal Army Medical Corps.

 Joined the Army on September 7th, 1914 entering the 1st Batt.
-Bedfordshire
+Bedfordshire Regiment.

 Went to France in October 1914.